How To Smoke A Pork Butt In An Electric Smoker

 There are various options for what you can do with a pile of pulled pork meat, but the most obvious would be sandwiches.
 Grab some hamburger buns or your favorite rolls and dig into some homemade pulled pork sandwiches.
 Serve alongside toppings like diced onions, coleslaw, barbecue or hot sauce, or anything else you like, and don't even think about forgetting some classic barbecue side dishes like baked beans or mac and cheese.
 Whatever you pick, you can't go wrong with meat this good.

 Whether it's charcoal or electric, you can still smoke a respectable Boston butt and make some great sandwiches out of it.
 All it takes is a little know how and hard work, and now that you know what to do, it's time to work.
-Everyone at your next cookout will surely thank you once they've had a chance to dig into the most delicious pulled pork they've ever eaten, and just imagine the look on their faces once you tell them it came out of an electric smoker.
+The cook time isn't too bad and everyone at your next cookout will surely thank you once they've had a chance to dig into the most delicious pulled pork they've ever eaten, and just imagine the look on their faces once you tell them it came out of an electric smoker.

 Did you like this guide?
 Any tips on using an electric smoker or making pulled pork?
 Leave a comment down below, and share this recipe with anyone who's been struggling to get used to using an electric smoker.
 They might thank you with some barbecue, so it's more than worth a shot.